1925 Alabama Crimson Tide football team: Union (TN)

 Alabama opened their 1925 season against Union University at Denny Field, and defeated the Bulldogs 53–0 in rainy field conditions.
 The Crimson Tide played every player on their squad in this game and touchdowns were scored twice each by Herschel Caldwell and David Rosenfeld; and were scored once each by Johnny Mack Brown, Hoyt Winslett, Waile and James Johnson.
 The margin of victory was not unexpected with The Augusta Chronicle stating:"Union's squad is nothing more than a first class prep school and the Crimson Tide has no right to boast of their score and win."

-The victory brought Alabama's all-time record against Union to 4–0 in what was the final game played between the schools.

 The starting lineup was Melvin Vines (left end), Pickhard (left tackle), Buckler (left guard), Jones (center), Perry (right guard), Camp (right tackle), Hudson (right end), Barnes (quarterback), M. Brown (left halfback), Caldwell (right halfback), Hubert (fullback).